 As the days warm up, you are more likely to want to spend your time in the outdoors.
 Spring brings colorful flowers, sun shining days, and unfortunately, pollen and similar irritants.
 If you are an older adult with a chronic ailment, you are more susceptible to allergies in the spring.
-Fortunately, Mac’s LTC has ways for you to prepare for the allergy season and tips for dealing with allergy symptoms.
+Fortunately, Mac’s LTC has some tips for allergy season to help you prepare.

 There are multiple precautions you can take in preventing the onset of springtime allergy symptoms.
 The best step to being prepared is to have your medications prepared for any symptoms.
 However, you need to be extremely cautious of purchasing over-the-counter medications.
 Always consult with your doctor or pharmaceutical provider before purchasing any medications.
 If you are a senior preparing for allergy season, chances are you are currently taking other medications and mixing multiple supplements can have adverse side effects.
 If you have allergy medications leftover from last year, at the very least be sure to check the expiration dates before consumption.
 Mac’s LTC is willing to help with any medicinal questions or needs.

-Another one of the best tops for allergy season is to make healthy diet choices.
+Another one of the best tips for allergy season is to make healthy diet choices.
 Consider adding more antioxidants and anti-inflammatory foods to your meals.
 You can find natural health aids in fruits such as strawberries, oranges, cherries, and blueberries.
 Other foods that can impede inflammation are leafy green vegetables, nuts, tomatoes, and fatty fishes like tuna.
 Green tea is also a healthy addition to your diet for combating allergy symptoms.
 Some brands of green tea have antioxidants and contain natural antihistamines.
 Hot drinks are also great for soothing throats and loosening congestion.
 Increasing your vitamin C intake is also beneficial in fighting allergy symptoms.